 Equity: Consistently recognizing and redistributing opportunities

 By offering coaching to employees at all levels, Activate 180 supports organizations in providing equitable opportunities for the development, growth, and advancement of their entire employee base.
 One-on-one coaching provides the equity that individuals need to level up and improve their promotability at work.
-Because Activate 180 recognizes that each person needs to improve different areas of their lives, the company does not prescribe the same coaching formula to each employee.
-Instead, every coaching session is customized to meet every participant’s individualized needs.
+Because Activate 180 recognizes each person needs to improve different areas of their lives, the company does not prescribe the same coaching formula to each employee.
+Instead, every coaching session is customized to meet participants’ individualized needs.
 This helps companies promote diverse employees alongside their less diverse counterparts.
-By giving every employee an equitable coaching experience, organizations can tap into the innovation, creativity, and effort once overlooked in diverse associates.
+By giving each employee an equitable coaching experience, organizations can tap into the innovation, creativity, and effort once overlooked in diverse associates.

 Inclusion: Thoughts, ideas, and perspectives of all employees matter